 When can my organization apply to be matched with a graduate student?

-Each year, there are three opportunities to submit projects to be matched with graduate students.
-These opportunities are concurrent to the University of Texas at Austin schedule - Fall semester, Spring semester and Summer.
-See below for project submission windows for the upcoming opportunities:
+There are three upcoming opportunities to submit projects to be matched with graduate students.
+These opportunities are concurrent to the University of Texas at Austin schedule - Summer, Fall and Spring semesters.
+See below for project submission deadlines for each cohort.

 Which graduate programs do the CONNECT students come from?